- AustraliaNorth AmericaWorld

 However, Essential’s August 2023 poll results show that half of Queenslanders support the state's legalisation, and members of the Labor party have called for the legalisation of personal possession of small quantities.
 This year, several Legalise Cannabis MPs joined festival-goers at MardiGrass 2024, an annual Cannabis Law Reform Protestival held in Nimbin, a small town about 20 kilometres from the NSW border that’s known for its residents’ alternative lifestyles as well as for cannabis culture.

 A petition was also posted by Greens MP Michael Berkman to call on the government to make Queensland the first state to fully legalise cannabis.
-It has a target of 500 signatures, and 494 signatures have been collected as of October 10, 2024.
+It has a target of 500 signatures, which it passed as of November 2024.

 Guide to cannabis in Australia: South Australia